 ‘Gotcha!’
 An iron fist clamps down on her shoulder, turning her arm behind her back at the same time she’s being yanked to her feet.

 ‘Ouch!
 It’s a mistake!
 I assure you I didn’t do anything!’

 ‘Then you were at the wrong place at the wrong moment, young lady!’
 The officer starts to recite the Miranda warnings, ‘You have the right to remain silent…’

 ‘Am I under arrest?’

 ‘It depends on how old you are.
 Just taking my precautions, now will you be quiet?’
 He continues reciting the Miranda warnings as the other officer panting approaches.

-Taïga knows it doesn’t matter what she says.
+Taïga knows it doesn’t matter what she says, she’ll only unnerve the officers.
 With a lump in her throat, she acknowledges that she has understood and follows the policemen to the patrol car.